- Alex, the guy who deciphered the PRNG used by slots and made millions

 Note that the frequency of generating random numbers must be also programmed inside a slot machine.
 Therefore, it can also be easily read and predicted after code decompilation.

-Let’s assume that the RNGs in a slot machine are generated with a frequency of 100/second.
+Let’s assume that the random numbers in a slot machine are generated with a frequency of 100/second.
 Playing 24 rounds might take around 60 seconds, so there are about 6000 random numbers involved, out of which 24 have been used to calculate the spin outcome.
 The task then is to calculate the first random number which gives the outcome of the first spin, and also the outcomes of the remaining 23 spins when cycled further within the following 6000 cycles.
 This simulation is also easy to do; it just takes a few times more (with proper optimizations).

 (**) To get perfect uniformity, you would have to throw away numbers which are greater than 2^64 – 2^64 mod (50^5).